ArmandoBoemio/I-am-Groove/README.md

 <img src="images/complexity.png" alt="complexity">

 Move across the slider to obtain simple patterns (low complexity) or very intricated patterns (high complexity).
-This parameter determines the number of metric subdivisions in a single measure, from **1/4** notes to **1/32** notes and the unpredictability of the pattern.
+This parameter determines the unpredictability of the pattern and the number of metric subdivisions in a single measure, from **1/4** notes to **1/32** notes.

 ### Instrument Panel